F-star Therapeutics Will stock surge before Earnings results? Stock market Insights & financial analysis

 Earnings results for F-star Therapeutics (NASDAQ:FSTX)

-F-star Therapeutics, Inc. is estimated to report earnings on 02/26/2021.
+F-star Therapeutics, Inc. is estimated to report earnings on 03/05/2021.
 The upcoming earnings date is derived from an algorithm based on a company’s historical reporting dates.
 Our vendor, Zacks Investment Research, might revise this date in the future, once the company announces the actual earnings date.
+According to Zacks Investment Research, based on 1 analysts’ forecasts, the consensus EPS forecast for the quarter is $-0.55.
 The reported EPS for the same quarter last year was $-1.8.

 Analyst Opinion on F-star Therapeutics (NASDAQ:FSTX)

-1 Wall Street analysts have issued ratings and price targets for F-star Therapeutics in the last 12 months.
-There are currently 1 buy rating for the stock, resulting in a consensus rating of “Buy.”
+2 Wall Street analysts have issued ratings and price targets for F-star Therapeutics in the last 12 months.
+Their average twelve-month price target is $35.00, predicting that the stock has a possible upside of 303.23%.
+The high price target for FSTX is $35.00 and the low price target for FSTX is $35.00.
+There are currently 2 buy ratings for the stock, resulting in a consensus rating of “Buy.”

 There is not enough analysis data for F-star Therapeutics.